ivysanchez/DATA3402.Spring.2025/Labs/Final Project/README.md

 ### Training

-* Models were trained using scikit-learn and XGBoost libraries.
+* Models were trained using Python3, scikit-learn and other libraries including pandas and numpy.
-* Training times varied depending on the model complexity, with XGBoost taking the longest when doing hyperparameter tuning.
+* Training times varied depending on the model complexity, with XGBoost and Random Forest taking the longest when doing hyperparameter tuning.
 * Training curves were not explicitly generated in this analysis.
 * Models were trained until convergence using default settings or until the best hyperparameters were found using GridSearchCV.
 * No major difficulties were encountered other than long computational times.